 Next, in the list of Flatbreads, I landed in Romania where I selected to make Placinta.
 I was inspired when Priya Srinivasa had done this for her Flatbread series and decided I will take the easy route by checking out her space.
 I have the whole series bookmarked anyways!.
 I had read about this from other sources as well.
-Though I thought I will stick to the inhouse Ph.D. and refer her research work, than spending my own time.
+Though I thought I will stick to the in-house Ph.D. and refer to her research work, than spending my own time.

-I read that Romanian cuisine is influenced by Ottoman cuisine and from other neighbouring countries as well.
+I read that Romanian cuisine is influenced by Ottoman cuisine and from other neighboring countries as well.
 So you will find a lot of similar dishes across countries.
 Believe me when I say that I landed in certain dishes which were just the same, except for the name being different.
 I was forced to pick up something else at the last moment.

 Anyway, Placinta is flatbread made with buttermilk and cooking soda.
-The filling can be soft cheese, apples or potatoes.
+The filling can be soft cheese, apples, or potatoes.
 In some traditional sites, I even saw cabbage being used as the stuffing.
 Well, I stuck to potatoes and this did turn out to be the tastiest though the recipe is so simple and practically nothing in terms of spice for the stuffing.
 It truly keeps up to the fact that this is served with tea for Breakfast.

 The only change I did was to add a bit of salted butter to the mashed potatoes and then cooked it in salted butter.